 Have a safe space in your work and home environment – working from home can induce anxiety and stress as this is extremely new for most people and difficult if families are also in the same space.
 Create an area or room in your house that you can go to and not be disturbed.
 Equally, have somewhere at work that can allow you some quiet time away from the factors making you feel anxious.

 Remember to speak with family and friends and be open about how you feel – speaking to others will help you to control how you are feeling and allow you to share ways of coping with any anxiety.
 Try virtual chats as well as text and email.
 Face-to-face interaction virtually can be really useful to reduce anxiety rather than relying on text alone.

 4. Encourage and stay positive

-We are all vulnerable in a situation like this, and all staff and senior managers will feel vulnerable, too.
+As healthcare professionals we are all vulnerable and all staff and senior managers will feel vulnerable, too.
 It is important to help each other by being encouraging and reminding everyone of what a good job you are all doing.
 Get to know your team and people around you, and if you notice any changes in their behaviour, do a little extra for those who appear more vulnerable.